Flesh-Vessel/jp_real_estate_prices_visualizaiton/README.md

 ![Python 3.8](https://img.shields.io/badge/Python-3.8-brightgreen.svg) ![Streamlit](https://img.shields.io/badge/Streamlit-Library-orange.svg)<br>

 ## Description
 • This is my personal dashboard app that aims to provide an intuitive view of real estate transaction prices in Japan from 2005 to 2019.
-You can also see the price trends under some conditions to determine if a price of a particular house is reasonable or not.<br>
+It can also visualize price trends under some conditions and suggest if a price of a particular house is reasonable or not.<br>

 • Built with Streamlit which is a great open-source framework that enable data scientists to create beautiful dashboards in **pure Python**. <br>